Grate-Fired WtE Boilers

-Life Extension of Furnace Tube in Biomass and Waste to Energy Boilers
+Boiler Tube Corrosion Protection in Waste to Energy

-Biomass and Waste boilers with grate firing can suffer fireside corrosion of the furnace and boiler wall tubes.
-This can lead to reliability issues, since the corrosion allowance from initial design can quickly disappear and leaks would immediately generate unexpected outages.
-Most of first pass is typically protected with diverse types of refractory or tiles limiting the heat exchange, often suffering from degradation breaking the corrosion protection thus leading to tube corrosion, and high maintenance costs.
-Inconel 625 weld overlay is now the typical corrosion protection above the refractory in the remaining first pass, often in the second pass, and sometimes even in the third pass.
-Superheaters, other evaporators, and economizers can also be overlaid, shielded, and/or coated for protection against corrosion and often erosion as well.
+Waste to Energy boilers with grate firing can suffer fireside corrosion of the furnace and boiler wall tubes.
+This can lead to reliability issues since the corrosion allowance from the initial design can quickly disappear and leaks would generate unexpected outages.
+OEMs typically protect most of the first pass with refractory limiting the heat exchange.
+Even these are often suffering from degradation leading to tube corrosion and high maintenance costs.
+Alloy 625 weld overlay is now typical corrosion protection above the refractory in the remaining first pass, often in the second pass, and sometimes even in the third pass.
+Superheaters, evaporators, and economizers can also be overlaid, shielded, and/or clad for protection against corrosion and often erosion.

-Corrosion inside boilers has always existed, but newer designs are more focused on thermal efficiency driving the pressure and temperature of the water and steam higher and higher.
-When heat is recovered only for district heating at relatively low pressure, ie 20bar, the use of corrosion protection is often not necessary.
-But new designs generate power at high pressures and temperatures, ie 60bar or even above 100bar with superheated steam well above 400°C. The conversion of coal boiler to biomass and RDF fuel is also a source of high corrosion rates since those units operate at even higher pressures and temperatures.
-Efforts to reduce material corrosion limits performance.
+Corrosion inside grate fired boilers has always existed, but newer designs are more focused on thermal efficiency driving the pressure and temperature of the water and steam higher and higher.
+When heat is recovered only for district heating at relatively low pressure, i.e. 20 bar, the use of corrosion protection is often not necessary.
+But new designs generate power at high pressures and temperatures, ie 60 bar to above 100 bar with superheated steam well above 400°C. The conversion of coal boiler to biomass and RDF fuel is also a source of high corrosion rates since those units operate at even higher pressures and temperatures.
+Efforts to reduce material corrosion limit performance.

 Reliability of operation is another critical economical factor since a leak leads to an unexpected outage of several days with significant losses.
 The frequency of planned outages increases to have maximum operating hours so reliable operation during the longest period without outage is the main target.
 But there is a balance between this longest reliable operation and the investment in maintenance cost.